 - Cacao powder - for that chocolate hit.
 It's the pure form of chocolate and very healthy.
 If you can't get hold of this, you can use cocoa powder (it's more processed but still totally fine and sugar free).

-This gourmet granola is super easy to make.
-I'm also feeling smug that we discovered you don't have to whip the aquafaba (chickpea water) in this recipe (*ehem* thanks Louise for suggesting I test it without whipping aquafaba, and sorry for saying it wouldn't work *ehem*).
+This vegan chocolate granola is super easy to make.
+I'm also feeling smug that we discovered you don't have to whip the aquafaba (chickpea water) in this recipe, it just needs to be mixed in with the ingredients so that it works like a binder.

 In summary, this is how you make our fabulous healthy and gourmet homemade granola:

-- Mix together all the dry ingredients in a bowl, plus the vanilla essence.
+2. Mix together all the dry ingredients in a bowl, plus the vanilla essence and cocoa.